 Gain from a sale of a personal residence can usually be excluded from gross income.
 In this case, the aunt would likely qualify for this exclusion.
 However, if there was a gain on the sale and the niece did not ever use the home as her personal residence, she wouldn’t be able to exclude that gain.

 After the aunt’s death, ownership would pass to her niece and the home would receive a new basis equal to its fair market value on the date of death.

-The takeaway: Creating a life estate can add certainty to an estate plan.
+Creating a life estate can add certainty to an estate plan.
 But if the owners decide to sell while the life estate still exists, they should be prepared to do some math and pay some tax.

 Example 3: Making an outright gift

 A mother is concerned about federal and state estate taxes that her family members will owe on a long-held collection of rare antiques, as well as the income taxes they might owe on a sale of the items.
 She transfers ownership of the items (valued at about $2 million) to her son through a written sales contract.
 She receives nominal consideration of $1 in exchange from her son to execute this “sale.”